Jon-Schneider/SwiftMacroExamples/README.md

 ##### Peer Macros

 1. **Make a Friend**.
 Creates a class named `{typeMacroWasAppliedTo}Friend`.
-3. **Dependency Bag 2**.
-Identical to **Dependency Bag** except the dependency struct is generated as a peer to the type the Macro extends instead of nested inside it, and named `{AttachedType}Dependencies`.
 2. **Make a Friend 2**.
 Extension of **Make a Friend 1**.
 The protocol can only be generated for types that subclass a specific class.
+3. **Make a Friend 3**.
+Extension of **Make a Friend 2**.
+The friend class can only be generated for types that conform to a specific protocol
+4. **Dependency Bag 2**.
+Identical to **Dependency Bag** except the dependency struct is generated as a peer to the type the Macro extends instead of nested inside it, and named `{AttachedType}Dependencies`.

 ##### Composite Macros